shahmeghaa/fullstack-coursera-module2-solution/README.md

-(If you haven't already) Create a GitHub.com account and a repository that you will use for this class.

-(If you haven't already) Follow the Development Setup Video (beginning of Module 1) instructions on how to create a repository and set it up such that you can host and view your finished web pages on GitHub Pages, i.e., GitHub.io domain name.
-You will need to provide that URL for your peer review.

 Create a folder in your repository that will serve as a container folder for your solution to this assignment.
 You can call it whatever you want.
 For example, module2-solution or mod2_solution, etc. Create an index.html file inside the solution container folder, e.g., module2-solution/index.html.

 The implementation of the page you will be creating should follow the mockup illustrations shown below.
 You are provided 3 mockups: desktop, tablet, and mobile.
 Your implementation has to be JUST 1 page, NOT 3 pages.
 In other words, you will be creating a single, responsive page.